Webster BILLINGTON

 They may also be applied to harvested fruits, vegetables, fresh

-are subject to spoilage, to extend their shelf life and/or delay
+that are subject to spoilage, to extend their shelf life and/or

-deterioration without a need for refrigeration or with reduced
+delay deterioration without a need for refrigeration or with

-applied to pharmaceutical products such as perishable medical
+may be applied to pharmaceutical products such as perishable

 "Agronosonics" has been coined to describe these applications of